Cloakworks-collective/shadow_warfare/contracts/README.md

   - `player`: A mapping from player addresses to their corresponding `City` data, linking players to their in-game entities.
   - `attackable`: An array of addresses representing cities that are eligible to be attacked, helping players identify potential targets.

+## Public Facing Functions

+The smart contract defines several public-facing functions that facilitate the core gameplay mechanics, including city building, army deployment, attacking, defending, and surrendering.
+Here's a breakdown of each function and its purpose within the game:

+### `buildCity`

+- **Purpose**: Registers a player in the game by building a city with default parameters.
+This function implicitly calls `defendCity` to deploy the city's initial defense army.
+- **Parameters**:
+  - `_proof`: A byte array containing the zero-knowledge proof to verify the defense army's validity without revealing its composition.
+  - `defenseArmyHash`: A bytes32 hash representing the encrypted composition of the defense army, ensuring its secrecy.
+- **Modifiers**: `canBuild` ensures that the conditions for building a city are met before execution.
+- **Visibility**: External, allowing it to be called from outside the contract.

+### `deployNewDefenseArmy`

+- **Purpose**: Allows a player to deploy a new defense army if their current army is defeated in battle.
+This function is essential for players to recover from losses and continue participating in the game.
+- **Parameters**:
+  - `_proof`: Similar to `buildCity`, a byte array for the zero-knowledge proof of the new defense army.
+  - `defenseArmyHash`: The hash of the new defense army's composition.
+- **Visibility**: External, to be called by players when needed.

+### `attack`

+- **Purpose**: Enables a player to initiate an attack on another city by committing an attacking army.
+- **Parameters**:
+  - `_target`: The address of the city (and its owner) being attacked.
+  - `_attackerArmy`: A struct representing the composition of the attacking army.
+- **Modifiers**: `isAttackable(_target)` checks if the target city is eligible for attack.
+- **Visibility**: External, facilitating player interactions through battles.

+### `reportAttack`

+- **Purpose**: Used by players to report the outcome of a battle.
+Winning defends the city and earns points, while losing requires rebuilding the city.
+- **Parameters**:
+  - `battle_result`: An unsigned integer representing the battle's outcome.
+  - `_proof`: A byte array containing the proof of honesty for the reported result.
+- **Visibility**: External, enabling players to conclude and resolve battles.

+### `surrender`

+- **Purpose**: Allows a player to surrender when their city is under attack, providing an alternative to fighting.
+- **Modifiers**: `isUnderAttack` ensures this function is only callable when the player's city is actively being attacked.
+- **Visibility**: External, offering a strategic option for players in dire situations.

+### `lootCity`

+- **Purpose**: Enables a player to claim victory points if their opponent fails to report the clash result within a specified timeframe.
+This function serves as a penalty for inactivity and a reward for the attacking player's aggression.
+- **Visibility**: External, incentivizing timely responses and active participation in the game.

+These functions together create a comprehensive gameplay experienc

+## The Importance of Zero-Knowledge Proofs in the Game

+Zero-knowledge proofs play a critical role in maintaining the strategic depth and fairness of the game.
+Here's how they contribute to key gameplay elements:

+### Validate Army and Store Army Hash On-Chain

+- **Why?** Zero-knowledge proofs allow the validation of a player's army without revealing its composition to the public or the opponent.
+By storing only the hash of the army's composition on-chain, the game ensures that the details of a player's defensive army remain private.
+This secrecy is crucial for strategic planning and defense, as it prevents opponents from tailoring their attacks to exploit specific weaknesses in the defender's army.

+### Report Opponent's Attack

+- **Why?** Reporting the outcome of an opponent's attack using zero-knowledge proofs serves multiple purposes:
+  1. **Maintaining Secrecy of the Defending Army**: Even when reporting the results of an attack, the defending player's army composition remains masked, preserving the element of surprise for future battles.
+  2. **Defensive Success**: If a player successfully defends their city, there is no need to alter their defensive strategy.
+Therefore, keeping the defending army private ensures that the successful defense can be reused without giving away its composition.
+  3. **Requirement to Rebuild After Loss**: In cases where the city is destroyed or the player chooses to forfeit, the requirement to build a new army and validate it again through zero-knowledge proofs ensures that players are actively engaged in maintaining and updating their strategies.
+It also resets the strategic landscape, preventing opponents from gaining undue advantage from prior knowledge of a city's defenses.

+Zero-knowledge proofs thus serve as a foundational technology in the game, ensuring fairness, privacy, and strategic depth.
+They allow players to engage in complex battles and defense strategies without compromising the secrecy necessary for a dynamic and competitive gaming experience.

+## Challenges and Hurdles

+Throughout the development of our game, we encountered several significant challenges that tested our team's resilience and adaptability.
+From the onset, these hurdles shaped our journey, pushing us to explore new technologies and adapt to unforeseen circumstances.

+- **Late Team Assembly**: Our project kicked off with the challenge of having formed our team later than ideal.
+This delay in team assembly put us on a compressed schedule, requiring rapid alignment of our objectives, swift adoption of roles, and an accelerated development pace to catch up with our initial timeline.

+- **Navigating New Technologies**: This project marked our first experience with both Noir and Foundry, introducing us to the intricacies of zero-knowledge proofs and advanced smart contract development.

+- **Solidity Development Experience**: Our collective experience in Solidity development was modest at the outset of this project.
+It is very possible that there are potential security vulnerabilities within our contracts.

+- **Health Setback**: Adding to our challenges, one of our key team members fell ill, resulting in a loss of almost a week's worth of progress.

+- **Sindri**: We also explored integrating with Sindri, but encountered challenges due to the apparent lack of recent updates for Noir support in Sindri's documentation.
+Additionally, we found the available documentation and tutorials for Sindri to be insufficiently comprehensive.
+Given our time constraints, we ultimately decided to refrain from using it for this project.